eblahay/fox-launcher/README.md

-# Project Lepus
+# Project Fox
 This is an application which provides a quick & easy way for me to organize & update my local videogame library.

-It's called "Lepus" b/c it should be small & fast, just like a rabbit!
+It's called "Fox" b/c it should be fast & nimble, just like a fox!

 ## See Also